DataDog/integrations-core/hdfs_datanode/README.md

 ## Setup
 ### Installation

-The HDFS DataNode check is packaged with the Agent, so simply [install the Agent][101] on your DataNodes.
+The HDFS DataNode check is included in the [Datadog Agent][101] package, so you don't need to install anything else on your DataNodes.

 ### Configuration
 #### Prepare the DataNode